MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/known-issues.md

 The performance issues that we observed are:

-When using the Server Core container image to build your own image and then upload it to a remote container registry, such as Azure Container Registry, when you pull that image from the registry and run it, you will see a slower performance of the container.
+When using the Server Core container image to build your own image and then uploading it to a remote container registry, such as Azure Container Registry, when you pull that image from the registry and run it, you'll see a slower performance of the container.
 However, if you build the image and run the image locally, you will not observe that performance difference.

-This issue is now root caused and we are working on the fix.
+This issue is now root caused, and we are working on the fix.
 You can find the following links that track the issue:
 [microsoft/hcsshim#830](https://github.com/microsoft/hcsshim/issues/830);

 [moby/moby#41066](https://github.com/moby/moby/issues/41066);